-We come to you!
-We will help make your pollinator goals a reality, no matter your comfort level with insects and flowers.
+We will help make your pollinator goals a reality.
 No project is too small or large.

 We run our business as sustainably as feasbile.
-We use natural beekeeping techniques and minimize our impact through thoughtful practices.
+We move towards less impact when we can.

 We know it's possible to make a living doing what's right.